About Marshall County

 Law Enforcement & Arrests

-- § 24A.1 et seq., which requires governmental entities to provide access to public records upon request.
+- § 24A.1 et seq, which requires governmental entities to provide access to public records upon request.

 - Mugshots and booking photos are generally available through the detention center, though policies on releasing booking photographs vary by agency and some may require in-person requests.

-- Requests for older arrest records or case files may need to be directed to the Marshall County District Court Clerk's office if the records are part of court proceedings.
+- Requests for older arrest records or case files may need to be directed to Marshall County District Court Clerk's office if the records are part of court proceedings.

 Criminal, Arrest & Jail Records